webpro-nl/knip/README.md

 # ✂️ Knip

-Knip scans your JavaScript and TypeScript projects for **unused files, dependencies and exports**.
-Things that should be eliminated.
+Knip scans your JavaScript and TypeScript projects for **unused files, dependencies and exports**: things that can be removed!
 Less code means better performance and less to maintain, important for both UX and DX!

 For comparison, ESLint finds unused variables inside files in isolation, but this will not be flagged: